ion-beam-breeding/DelMapper/README.txt

    -d	# switches on the Del option as is described in step (a)

 Output files:
-The script makes n folders Ågoutdirectory-cnÅh and the following files appear in each folder: outdirectory-cn/outdirectory-cn.input.csv	# input file for DelMapper outdirectory-cn/Configure.h outdirectory-cn/Main.cpp
+The script makes n folders "outdirectory-cn" and the following files appear in each folder: outdirectory-cn/outdirectory-cn.input.csv	# input file for DelMapper outdirectory-cn/Configure.h outdirectory-cn/Main.cpp